Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 Step 5 — Testing 🧪

 This duality is the heart of Kali Linux split tunneling.
+If both tests show the same IP, your marking/routing logic is not doing what you think it’s doing.

 Step 6 — Namespaces 🗂️